Bayesian hierarchical weighting adjustment and survey inference: Introduction

 Model-based and model-assisted weighting adjustment methods for finite population total estimation have been compared by \cite{henry:valliant12}.
 The model-based weighting methods in the superpopulation perspective~\citep{FPSi:Valliant00} use predictions from regression models to derive case weights, where the predictions are based on hierarchical linear regression models with various bias corrections~\citep{robustblup:Chambers:JASA93,robust:Firth:JRSSB98}.
-The model-assisted methods derive case weights mainly from calibration on benchmark variables~\citep{calibration:kott09} via the generalized regression estimator (GREG,~\cite{greg92}) and penalized spline regression estimators~\citep{breidt05}.
-However, the case weights derived from regression predictions can be highly variable and even negative, and may damage some domain estimates.
+Based on the finite population total estimation, model-assisted methods derive case weights mainly from calibration on benchmark variables~\citep{calibration:kott09} via the generalized regression estimator (GREG,~\cite{greg92})].
+However, the case weights derived from regression predictions can be highly variable and even negative and may damage some domain estimates.
+Model-based approaches play a vital role in small area estimation but are subject to misspecification and need new developments when the number of domains is large and the inclusion mechanism is not simply random.

 To protect against model misspecification, \cite{little83-pi} recommends modeling differences in the distribution of outcomes across classes defined by differential probabilities of inclusion. \cite{bnfp:ba15} construct poststratification cells based on the unique values of inclusion probabilities and build hierarchical models to smooth cell estimates as advocated by \cite{little91, little93}.